matthieu-boussard/craft-ai-client-python/README.md

 #### Bulk - Compute decision trees

-To get the tree of several agents at once, use the method `get_decision_trees_bulk` as the following:
+To get the tree of several agents at once, use the method `get_agents_decision_trees_bulk` as the following:

 ```python
 agent_id_1 = 'my_first_agent'